networknt/json-schema-validator/README.md

     <optional>true</optional>
 </dependency>
 ```

+##### Excludable Dependencies

+The following are required dependencies that are automatically included, but can be explicitly excluded if they are not required.

 The YAML dependency can be excluded if this is not required.
 Attempting to process schemas or input that are YAML will result in a `ClassNotFoundException`.